 At ODSC events, our goal is to provide training and workshops that help everyone from beginners to experienced data scientists and software engineers accelerate their hands-on skills in all areas of data science and AI.
-Here are our top five hands-on training focus areas that every data scientist should know and that we’re paying extra attention to at ODSC East 2020 this April 13-17.
+Here are our top five hands-on training focus areas that every data scientist should know and that we’re paying extra attention to at the ODSC East 2020 Virtual Conference this April 14-17

 Recent breakthroughs in Natural Language Processing – coupled with the fact that many companies are awash in human language data – solidifies this as one of the most in-demand hands-on skills of 2020.
 NLP transformer architectures was one of ODSC speakers’ favorite topics in 2019 due to major advances such as OpenAI’s GPT-2, Google’s BERT, DiDI’s Elmo, and FaceBook’s RoBERTa.
 API libraries like Hugging Face’s transformer library have greatly accelerated their adoption.
 These pre-trained models, especially BERT, have been especially hailed by many as NLPs Imagenet moment.
 By employing new techniques like bi-directional sequencing and transformers, these models are saving data scientists the time and expenses normally required to train NLP models, thus marking a major development.
 Firing up and tuning these pre-trained models should be top of anyone’s list for 2020.